Dress appropriately for comfort and to help prevent hypothermia. Most of Kananaskis Country’s waterways are very cold, even in mid-summer.

-- Consider layering with synthetic materials, similar to hiking.
+- Dress appropriately for comfort and to help prevent hypothermia.
+Consider layering with synthetic materials, similar to hiking.
 Avoid cotton.

 - Wear a paddling jacket or shirt with neck and arm cuffs that seal.
 Neoprene layers are excellent.

-1-10-1 Rule for Cold Water Immersion
+1-10-1 Rule for Cold Water

-Dr. Gordon Giesbrecht, from the University of Manitoba, coined the phrase 1-10-1 to describe the three critical phases of cold water immersion.
+Dr. Gordon Giesbrecht, from the University of Manitoba, coined the phrase 1-10-1 Principle to describe the three critical phases of cold water immersion.

 - 1 minute to get breathing under control